Brandon-Rozek/website/content/blog/drawing-trees-with-tikz-latex.md

 ![Screenshot of tree with the root node having two child nodes](/files/images/blog/20221206111922.png)

 The rendered tree may have text overlap as shown in the last screenshot.
 This is where `tikz` options come in.
-We can define the seperation distance between siblings.
+We can define the separation distance between siblings.
 I don't have many tips for choosing the value other than to play around and see how it looks.

 ```latex
 \begin{tikzpicture}